howard-stearns/million/README.md

 The number of nodes and all aspects of the computation are pluggable, and the computation is robust against nodes connecting and disconnecting at will.

+It works!
+I've run an earlier version of this with a few hundred bots on a million partitions (3 layers with 1000 fanout), all running in the same single image, with my own *non-networked* *test-harndess* version of Croquet.
+With the  1 second artificial delays turned off (and no network delays), it took about 7 minutes of pure overhead.

 ### Description

 - The computation itself is specified in modular parts: